solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 1. Sort all vote accounts with non-zero stake in the current or previous epoch by vote account pubkey.

-2. Calculate vote account hash by hashing (vote account pubkey, serialized vote state) in the order given.
+2. Calculate vote account hash by calculating sha256 hash of (vote account pubkey, serialized vote state) in the order given.

-3. Calculate vote only hash by hashing:
+3. Calculate vote only hash by calculating sha256 hash of the following in the given order:

 * vote only hash of the parent bank
 * vote account hash calculated above